 If Airbnb has enough information on a user living in the United States (all they need is a first, last name, and date of birth), they check databases of public state and county criminal records.
 They also check national sex offender registries for criminal convictions and sex offender registrations.

 According to their website, Airbnb will perform background checks on guests 10 days before the check-in date of their reservation or even later if the booking is made within 10 days of check-in.
 However, this service is only available in the U.S. and India.

 Keep in mind that during the Airbnb vetting and screening process, hosts may not discriminate against race, color, ethnicity, national origin, religion, sexual orientation, gender identity, or marital status.
 To learn more, we recommend looking at Airbnb’s Nondiscrimination Policy.

-The Limitations of Airbnb’s Background Checks
+The limitations of Airbnb’s background checks

-How to Successfully Screen Airbnb Guests
+How to screen Airbnb guests successfully

-1. Review Their Airbnb Profile
+1. Review your guest’s Airbnb profile

-The first and easiest step to vetting an Airbnb guest is checking their profile.
+The first and easiest step to screening an Airbnb guest is checking their profile.
 Airbnb users can verify their accounts by connecting their profiles to other social networks, confirming personal details, and scanning their IDs.